-- The WHO Eastern Mediterranean Region (EMR) continues to monitor influenza and SARS-CoV-2 trends through data reported to FluNet and EMFLU 2.0. - In week 40 of the 2024-2025 influenza season, 13 out of 22 member states and territories in the EMR reported influenza data to FluNet and/or EMFLU. - This bulletin provides an analysis of the current season's data (2024-2025) compared to same period in the previous season (2023-2024), highlighting key epidemiological trends and observations.
+- The WHO Eastern Mediterranean Region (EMR) continues to monitor influenza and SARS-CoV-2 trends through data reported to FluNet and EMFLU 2.0. - In week 1 of the 2024-2025 influenza season, 11 out of 22 member states and territory in the EMR reported influenza data to FluNet and/or EMFLU. - This bulletin provides an analysis of the current season's data (2024-2025) compared to same period in the previous season (2023-2024), highlighting key epidemiological trends and observations. - The regional proportion of influenza-positive cases has steadily increased over the past few weeks, indicating that the flu season has already kicked off and is currently ongoing. - Kuwait re-activated the sentinel influenza and ORVs surveillance and started continuously reporting to the regional platform since week 40, 2024.